CUH Logo

 What are the risks of Phototesting?

-• If you are sensitive to sunlight, you will usually develop the same skin reaction that you have to sunlight but only on the small sites we use for phototesting.
+• If you are sensitive to sunlight, you will usually develop the same skin reaction that you have to sunlight on the small sites we use for phototesting.

 • The doses of ultraviolet and visible light we use for testing are roughly the same as those experienced within 20 minutes of exposure to UK summer sunshine.
-In healthy skin, it is normal for the longest exposure dose of photo testing to turn the skin slightly pink or produce a tan.
+In healthy skin, it is normal for the longest exposure to turn the skin slightly pink or produce a tan.
 The reactions normally fade over a few weeks.

 • If you experience a strong response to the tests, the consultant will prescribe a steroid cream, which you should apply to the skin as directed, to reduce the reaction.